-You can use SGI's NUMAlink technology and the XPC and XPMEM kernel modules to create a very low latency, very large, shared-memory cluster (currently up to 512 CPUs) for optimized use of Message Passing Interface (MPI) software and logically shared, distributed memory access (SHMEM) routines.
-The globally addressable,
+You can use SGI's NUMAlink technology and the XPC and XPMEM kernel modules to create a very low latency, very large, shared-memory cluster for optimized use of

+Message Passing Interface (MPI) software and logically shared, distributed memory access (SHMEM) routines.
+The globally addressable, cache coherent, shared memory is exploited by MPI and SHMEM to deliver high performance.